syncfusion-content/blazor-docs/blazor/timepicker/accessibility.md

 The TimePicker component has built-in keyboard accessibility support by following the [WAI-ARIA practices](https://www.w3.org/TR/wai-aria-practices/).

-N> It supports the following list of shortcut keys to interact with the TimePicker component:
+> It supports the following list of shortcut keys to interact with the TimePicker component:

 | **Keys** | **Description** |
 | --- | --- |